robmarkcole/HASS-Machinebox-Classificationbox/bird_project/README.md

       value_template: "{{states.camera.dummy.attributes.file_path}}"
 ```

-I now use an automation to trigger the `image_processing.scan` service which sends the new image for classification by Classificationbox, and this automation is triggered by the state change of the template sensor.
+I now use an automation to trigger the `image_processing.scan` service on the `dummy` camera.
+The `scan` service instructs Home-Assistant to send the image displayed by `dummy` for classification by Classificationbox, and this automation is triggered by the state change of the `file_path` template sensor.
 I add to `automations.yaml`:

 ```yaml
 - id: '1527837198169'